 Shaken baby syndrome is a combination of serious injuries that can occur when someone violently shakes an infant or young toddler.

-It is the single most preventable cause of serious head injury in babies under 1 year of age in New Zealand.
+It is the single most preventable cause of serious head injury in babies under 1 year of age in Aotearoa.

 It may only take 1 or 2 hard shakes to seriously injure a small child.
 This is because babies and toddlers have relatively big, heavy heads and weak neck muscles.
 When they are shaken, the brain slams back and forth inside the skull, resulting in bleeding around the brain and damage to the brain itself.
 Some babies may even stop breathing, which can cause further brain damage.